bluemk00/PulsatileSignalCleansing/README.md

 ## Acknowledgements

-We appreciate the contributions and feedback from all users and collaborators who are helping to improve this simulator.
+We appreciate the contributions and feedback from all users and collaborators who are helping to improve our research.